QubesOS/qubes-doc/UserDoc/TorVM.md

 See [this article](http://theinvisiblethings.blogspot.com/2011/09/playing-with-qubes-networking-for-fun.html) for a description of the concept, architecture, and the original implementation.

+If you are interested TorVM, you may find the [Whonix](https://www.qubes-os.org/doc/Templates/Whonix/) templates in Qubes a more usable and robust solution for torifying traffic.

 ## Warning + Disclaimer

 1. Qubes TorVM is produced independently from the Tor(R) anonymity software and